This Popular National Park is a Must-See. Here’s How.

 Just like most other national parks, Yosemite has size restrictions for RVs.
 As a whole, the park doesn’t allow motorhomes over 40 feet or trailers over 35 feet.
 That said, the vast majority of campgrounds limit motorhomes to 35 feet, and only a handful of campgrounds accept 35-foot trailers.
 This means that if you have a bigger rig, you will be extremely limited when it comes to campground options within this park.

 If your RV exceeds the length limits, you will need to look outside of the park for camping options.
 Fortunately, there are plenty of alternatives to Yosemite RV camping.
-RV LIFE’s Campground Reviews and RV Trip Wizard can help you find a campground or boondocking location that works well for you and isn’t too far from the action.
+RV LIFE’s RV LIFE Campgrounds and RV LIFE Trip Wizard can help you find a campground or boondocking location that works well for you and isn’t too far from the action.

 3. No hookups